VonHeikemen/lsp-zero.nvim/README.md

 * `force_setup` option of [.configure()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#configurename-opts) was removed. lsp-zero will configure the server even if is not installed.
 * `force` option of [.setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#configurename-opts) was removed. lsp-zero will configure all the servers listed even if they are not installed.
 * The preset `per-project` was removed in favor of the function [.store_config()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#store_configname-opts).
+* `suggest_lsp_servers` was removed.
+The suggestions are still available (they are a feature of [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim)), they can be triggered manually using the command `:LspInstall`.
+* `cmp_capabilities` was removed.
+The features it enables will be configured automatically if [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp) is installed.

 ## Changes/Deprecation notice

-Settings and functions that will change in the `v3.x` branch.
+Settings and functions that will change in the future.
 If you are using the `main` branch and want to avoid breaking changes use the `v1.x` branch.

-### Preset settings

-* `suggest_lsp_servers` will be removed.
-The suggestions will still be available (they are a feature of [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim)), they will have to be triggered manually using the command `:LspInstall`.
-* `cmp_capabilities` will be removed.
-The features it enables will be configured automatically if [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp) is installed.
-* `manage_nvim_cmp` will be removed.
-I recommend using [.extend_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#extend_cmpopts) then call the setup function for nvim-cmp.

 ### Functions

 * [.set_preferences()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#set_preferencesopts) will be removed in favor of overriding option directly in [.preset](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#presetname)
-* [.setup_nvim_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#setup_nvim_cmpopts) will be removed in favor [.extend_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#extend_cmpopts).
+* [.setup_nvim_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#setup_nvim_cmpopts) will be removed in favor of [.extend_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#extend_cmpopts).
-* [.set_server_config()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#set_server_configopts) will be removed.
-There is no way I can enforce the settings unless lsp-zero controls everything... which is something I don't want to do anymore.
 * [,setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#setup_serverslist) will no longer take an options argument.
 It'll only be a convenient way to initialize a list of servers.
 * [,nvim_workspace()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#nvim_workspaceopts) will return the arguments for the lua language server, the user will need to call the server manually.
 * [.default.diagnostics()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v2/doc/md/api-reference.md#defaultsdiagnosticsopts) will be removed.
 Diagnostic config has been reduced, only `severity_sort` and borders are enabled.
 There is no need for this anymore.